ssh-keygen -o -a 100 -t ed25519 -f ~/.ssh/id_ed25519 -C "somename" Generating public/private ed25519 key pair. Created directory '/root/.ssh'. Enter passphrase (empty for no passphrase): Enter same passphrase again: Your identification has been saved in /root/.ssh/id_ed25519. Your public key has bee

 Then we copy the public key to the test server.
 When we ssh to the test server, the private key we have on the client server matches the public key that we copied to the test server.

-To generate a new SSH key that uses Ed25519 algorithm, run:
+To generate a new pair of SSH keys that uses Ed25519 algorithm on the client server, run:

 Adding Your Key to SSH Agent